Electrical safety audits

 The inspector will look at whether you and your workers are working in a way that keeps you safe with electricity and make sure that your workplace procedures ensure that other people and property are free from electrical risk.

-The audit is also an opportunity to educate you on your obligations and requirements and to let you know where you may find useful information.
+The audit is also an opportunity to educate you on your duties and requirements and to let you know where you may find useful information.

 Employers who employ electrical workers